This fact sheet explains the different types of genital prolapse as well as the symptoms, causes and treatment options availabel to women.

 While women have little control over some contributing factors to prolapse (eg., having a long labour or giving birth to a large infant), there are a number of other steps they can take to reduce their risk:

-For help understanding this fact sheet or further information on genital prolapse women in Queensland can call the Health Information Line on 3839 9988 (in Brisbane) or 1800 017 676 (toll free outside Brisbane).
+For help understanding this fact sheet or further information on genital prolapse, women in Queensland can call the Health Information Line on 3216 0376 (in Brisbane) or 1800 017 676 (toll free outside Brisbane).

-© Women’s Health Queensland Wide Inc. This factsheet was originally published in April 2001.
-It was revised by Kirsten Braun and the Editorial Committee in August 2008.
+© Women’s Health Queensland Wide Inc. This factsheet was revised by Kirsten Braun and the Editorial Committee in April 2011.